MicrosoftDocs/VBA-Docs/api/Access.Form.SubdatasheetExpanded.md

 # Form.SubdatasheetExpanded property (Access)

-You can use the **SubdatasheetExpanded** property to specify or determine the saved state of all subdatasheets within a table or query.
+Use the **SubdatasheetExpanded** property to specify or determine the saved state of all subdatasheets within a table or query.
 Read/write **Boolean**.

 ## Syntax